-Research shows: Eat a healthy diet low in red and processed meat protects against cancer progression, risk of recurrence and overall survival for a variety of cancers.
-Translation: Eat less bacon, sausage, ham, pisupo, and prepackaged lunch meat (bologna, turkey, ham) which is tied to a higher risk of colon cancer and several other cancers.
+Research shows: Eating a healthy diet low in red and processed meat protects against cancer progression, risk of recurrence, and overall survival for a variety of cancers.
+Translation: Eat less bacon, sausage, ham, pisupo, and pre-packaged lunch meat (bologna, turkey, ham), which is tied to a higher risk of colon cancer and several other cancers.

 - Exercise several times a week or more, no matter what!

 Research Shows: Moderate exercise during cancer treatment reduces anxiety and fatigue and raises self-esteem and optimism.
-Exercise boosts muscle strength, endurance and heart health, it’s great for the body.
-Translation: Join one of the numerous Zumba, and Tae Bo classes on Island.
+Exercise boosts muscle strength, endurance and heart health; it’s great for the body.
+Translation: Join one of the numerous Zumba and Tae Bo classes on Island.
+There are classes on MWF, 5:30PM at the Bowling Alley.
 Get out and walk with your family and friends at the OMV, the Coastal Road, or on the newly paved sidewalks.
-It’s great for you.
+It’s great for you!